jlxip/ssockets/README.md

 - `SSockets_RET_WRITE`, the task is pending output data (in case the write buffer is full).
 - `SSockets_RET_ERROR` or `SSockets_RET_FINISHED` (they're the same), when connection must be closed.

 You add states with `SSockets_addState()`, which receives the function pointer and returns the state ID (monotonic, starts at zero).
-You can guess it and put in an enum, ignoring the return value; it's fine, no surprises.
+You can `enum` your way out of handling the return value; it's fine, no surprises.

 Inside of the task function, you can access and alter some values of interest from the `SSockets_ctx` pointer:
 - `state : size_t`.
 Contains the ID of the next task to run.
 You must change it if you don't intend to repeat the current one.